 Buy two suits.
-If you're not doing multiple interviews a week then you can maybe get by with one go to suit and top, but I recommend two suits.
+If you're not doing multiple interviews a week then you can maybe get by with one go to suit and two tops, but I recommend two suits.
 Buy the second suit from somewhere with a lenient return policy and you can return it if you don't end up using it.

 What I wore: I went on 17 interviews in 6 weeks.
 This required A LOT of traveling and not a lot of time for dry-cleaning.
 Luckily, I didn't have a problem because I did the easiest thing possible.
 I bought 2.5 Theory suits that allowed me to mix and match throughout the season - 1 black pant + blazer, 1 blue pant + blazer, 1 black skirt, 3 tops - white, rose, and dark purple.
 I didn't wear the skirt once so that was a waste.

 What my co-first years wore: I polled my female coresidents and one bought 2 Theory suits, one bought a theory and a Banana Republic suit, one bought 1 Banana republic suit, and one had two suits custom made (she fancy).

 [ 2 ] Tops / suit dress

 Neutral and jewel tones.

 Avoid button ups if they gape on you.